opendocsg/slw-judgments-backfill/2013_SGHC_114/report.md

 **_Did the Appellant breach this duty of care?_**

 26     The Appellant’s central argument was that the maintenance system put in place was **not** inadequate in ensuring that the car park was generally safe for users, and therefore, the Appellant could not have been said to have failed to take reasonable care to prevent harm to the Respondent.
-In essence, the legal question that must be answered is “ _what is the appropriate standard of care to which the Appellant should be held?”_ While it is not disputed that the guiding principle in assessing the standard of care is the standard of a reasonable person (see _Chandran a/l Subbiah v Dockers Marine Pte Ltd_ [2010] 1 SLR 786 at [21], citing with approval Alderson B in _Blyth v The Company of Proprietors of the Birmingham Waterworks_ (1856) 11 Ex 781), there is no doubt that this depends primarily on the factual matrix, and that a certain amount of judicial discretion is required to decide what standard of care is to be imposed.
+In essence, the legal question that must be answered is “ _what is the appropriate standard of care to which the Appellant should be held?”_ While it is not disputed that the guiding principle in assessing the standard of care is the standard of a reasonable person (see _Chandran a/l Subbiah v Dockers Marine Pte Ltd_ <span class="citation">[2010] 1 SLR 786</span> at [21], citing with approval Alderson B in _Blyth v The Company of Proprietors of the Birmingham Waterworks_ (1856) 11 Ex 781), there is no doubt that this depends primarily on the factual matrix, and that a certain amount of judicial discretion is required to decide what standard of care is to be imposed.

 27     In determining the appropriate standard of care in this case, I considered the following factors as suggested by Gary Chan Kok Yew & Lee Pey Woan in _The Law of Torts in Singapore_ (Academy Publishing, 2011) (“ _Gary Chan_ ”) at Chapter 5: